 "That's for Colin, you son of a bitch," Trish said through gritted teeth.

-Mac lifted his weapon toward her.
-Trish defended her own life and fired the gun again.
-The bullet struck Mac in the chest, killed him and propelled him over the roof ledge.
+Trish defended herself and fired the gun again.
+The bullet struck Mac in the chest and propelled him over the ledge.

 "It's all right, Trish.
 Come on, stay with me," Han calmly said.

 "I've never touched a gun in my life until today."
 She massaged her temples

 "You did what you had to do.
 Thank you for saving my life," he said, and gently grasped her hands.
 "Where is your father?"

 "He's downstairs, and he's hurt," she answered.
 When she looked directly into his eyes, her trembling ceased.